Skip to main content

 What Optical Filters Do and How they Work

 Optical filters and optical diffusers are pieces of treated or coated glass designed to modify the light reaching the sensor of a camera.
 They come in three types: as external filters that screw on over the front of a lens, as unmounted filters that slide into a holder in front of the lens, or as internal filters that fit between the rear element of the lens and the image sensor.
 Internal filters are sometimes called “in-camera window filters”.
+Optical filters are essential components in advanced imaging systems, especially when designed for specific wavelength ranges.

 5 Ways to Resolve Imaging Issues with Optical Filters